MrMaverick79/project0/README.md

 - Created impossible AI using min max
 - created underline styles for menu items.
 - dealt with edge cases and bugs around clicking the same squares

+Day 4:

+- Added more detailed explanation of code in the comments.
+- Updated the READ.ME and documentation.

+## Known bugs / Future fixes / Wish list

+- Media queries for small screens misaligned
+- Draws not yet showing